bellcd/interview-questions/README.md

       3. Reverse Proxy
          1. **1 box, 1 IP address, that accepts INCOMING traffic** from the internet, & distributes those requests to an internal intranet
          2. Load balancers that distribute incoming requests to many server instances are a specific type of reverse proxy
+2. Explain:
+   1. REST
+      1. TODO: finish
+      2. What does REST try to imitate?
+      3. Why is REST an imperfect solution?

+### Caching

+1. How does caching work on a server layer?
+   1. storing some data in memory, RAM, commonly in a key-value store like redis or memcache, so that it's faster to access than having to read that same data from disk through a database
+2. What are several caching invalidation strategies?
+   1. time based (10s, 60s, 30days, etc..)
+   2. least recently used - LRU - (ie, evict the video that was accessed the longest time ago)
+   3. least frequently used - LFU - (ie, evict the video that accessed the least)